uglymugs/JustNUM/problem-report.md

 ###### Solution

-Deployd debug logs revealed validation on the backend was failing on certain boolean fields.
+Deployd debug logs (turn them on with `export DEBUG="*"`) revealed validation on the backend was failing on certain boolean fields.
 The fields were set to `isRequired` and Deployd was failing to distinguish between values of `false` and `null` or `undefined`.
 The workaround was to remove `isRequired` for these fields--if they are missing Deployd sets them to false anyway.

 #### Deployd Dashboard Key